haywirephoenix/MMUCS/README.md

 4. The `ScummResourceParser` will begin indexing the file, and the `BlockHierarchyPanel` will populate with detected data segments.

 ### Visualizing
-1. Within the `BlockHierarchyPanel`, locate an AKOS animation block.
+1. Within the `BlockHierarchyPanel`, browse through the tree.
 You can navigate with the keyboard or mouse.
 2. When an `LFLF` or `ROOM` block is selected, the `RoomPreviewPanel` will automatically populate.
 3. Inside an `LFLF` block, you will often find `AKOS` blocks.
 Selecting one of those will automatically populate the `AkosViewerPanel` where you can cycle through the cels.